-As of 2018 it contains over 5.5 million digitized pages from more than 150 newspaper titles published in New Zealand between 1839 and 1950.
+Today it contains over 6 million digitized pages from more than 150 newspaper titles published in New Zealand between 1839 and 1950.
 PAPERS PAST receives more than 300,000 page views every day!

 Although NLNZ had presented their newspaper collection online for many years, and it was always a rich resource, the early PAPERS PAST collection lacked key features including full-text search, article-level access, and search term highlighting.

 Satisfaction surveys conducted by NLNZ revealed the lack of search functionality as a major reason for dissatisfaction with PAPERS PAST amongst online patrons, and an online survey on the PAPERS PAST website revealed users had two key needs; for full-text search, and for even more newspapers to be added to the collection.

 "PAPERS PAST was only digitized images, so using it was difficult.
 There was a lot of feedback from users who wanted better access."

 To address these issues, NLNZ undertook a formal process in 2005/2006 to identify and appoint providers who could help improve access to the PAPERS PAST collection.
 This involved the use of Optical Character Recognition (OCR) software to extract searchable text from newspaper images, and the creation of a powerful but usable search interface that could be used on the PAPERS PAST website.